-Dr Roy Wales, then Director of the Queensland Conservatorium of Music, founded the Chorale in 1983.
+Dr Wales, as then Director of the Queensland Conservatorium of Music, founded Brisbane Chorale in 1983.
 He was its inaugural Music Director, guiding the new organisation through its first few years until 1987, when he left to take up a position in England.
 His vitality and vision propelled the new organisation into a respected and valued position in Brisbane’s musical scene as a major symphonic choir.

-Brisbane Chorale was also honoured to have had as former patron the late Professor Alan Mackay-Sim was a member of the choir for several years.
+Brisbane Chorale was also honoured to have had as former patron the late Professor Alan Mackay-Sim AM.
+Alan was a valued member of the choir for several years.
 As a biomedical scientist, his research at Griffith University, Queensland, was in the field of stem cells, which has contributed to the treatment of spinal cord injuries.
 In recognition of the significance of this work, he was awarded the title of Australian of the Year In 2017.
 Further recognition came in the 2021 Queen’s Birthday Honours, when he was appointed a Member of the Order of Australia, for “significant service to tertiary education, and to biomedical science”.
 With his passing in January 2023 he has left a huge legacy of scientific and medical innovation, as well as the memory of outstanding personal connection to everyone who knew him in Chorale.

 The Chorale is proud to be associated with these leading figures in the cultural and scientific fields of Brisbane, and globally.
 The difference between their fields reflects the diversity within the choir itself, and also in the local community which the Chorale aims to serve through its music.